 Time to kick the nation’s sugar habit Bio-Chromium has been approved by the European Food Safety Authority (EFSA) for the control of blood sugar.
 Chromium is in short supply in the modern British diet and is also depleted from food during cooking processes.
 By topping up chromium levels with a supplement, it is possible to reduce cravings for sugary snacks and carbohydrates.
 Bio-Chromium has also been recognised by EFSA as being ten times better absorbed by the body than any other form of chromium, including the dietary source.

-National Sales Manager, Rasmus Henriksen commented: “The over consumption of sugar is a cause of great concern in the UK, with obesity and Type 2 diabetes at their highest levels, and so we welcome the new guidelines.
-Many processed foods contain dangerously high levels and our reliance on chocolate and sugary snacks for a short term energy boost means many of us experience sugar cravings.
+National Sales Manager, Rasmus Henriksen commented: “The over-consumption of sugar is a cause of great concern in the UK, with obesity and Type 2 diabetes at their highest levels, and so we welcome the new guidelines.
+Many processed foods contain dangerously high levels and our reliance on chocolate and sugary snacks for a short-term energy boost mean many of us experience sugar cravings.

 “At Pharma Nord, we firmly believe that Bio-Chromium can help to reduce the cravings often experienced by those who are struggling to lose weight or to resist sugary foods.
 We are continuing our campaign to help the nation kick its sugar habit.”

 For more information on Bio-Chromium and to kick your sugar habit today, visit www.bloodsugarcontrol.info.